What to do if you find an abandoned vehicle in Fenland

 - causing an obstruction on the highway e.g blocking your drive

 - is suspicious and may have been stolen or burnt out

 We have a duty to remove abandoned vehicles.
 It is up to us to decide whether a vehicle has been abandoned.
 We may class a vehicle as abandoned if it has:

-- There is no current vehicle keeper on DVLA records
+- no current vehicle keeper on DVLA records, or no traceable owner

-- Its location or position suggests it has been abandoned
+- been left in a location or position that suggests it has been abandoned